hlchung/appdensitycalculation/README.md

 ## City Density
 In the City Density problem, the goal is to produce a CSV file that will list down the top 5 cities with the highest densities.
-In the code CityDensity.R, the *population.csv* and *regionarea.csv* files were called using the read.csv function and assigned to *population* and *regionArea* variables, respectively.
-The two csv files were merged through the Region column and was named as *regionAreaAndPopulation*.
-Furthermore, the dplyr package was called.
+In the code CityDensity.R, the *population.csv* and *regionarea.csv* files were called using the read.csv function and assigned to **population** and **regionArea** variables, respectively.
+The two csv files were *merged through the Region column* and was named as **regionAreaAndPopulation**.
+Furthermore, the **dplyr** package was called.

       population <- read.csv("population.csv")
       regionArea <- read.csv("regionarea.csv")
       regionAreaAndPopulation <- merge(population, regionArea, by = "Region")
       library(dplyr)

-After merging the two files,
+After merging the two files, they were grouped according to **Region and CityProvince**, where the number of city per region was counted.
+The same method was used when the **NumberOfCity and Region** were merged and the **NumberOfCityPerRegion** was counted.

       by_region <- group_by(regionAreaAndPopulation, Region, CityProvince)
       NumberOfCity <- summarise(by_region, Cityn = n())
       by_City <- group_by(NumberOfCity, Region)
       NumberOfCityPerRegion <- summarise(by_City, cityn = n())

+To compute for the **AreaOfCityPerRegion**, the area of the region was divided by the number of city per region.

-      AreaOfCityPerRegion <- regionArea$Area/NumberOfCityPerRegion$cityn #Area per Region /
+      AreaOfCityPerRegion <- regionArea$Area/NumberOfCityPerRegion$cityn #Area per Region
       AreaOfCityPerRegion <- data.frame(regionArea$Region, AreaOfCityPerRegion)

+The **PopulationByCity** was also aggregated, while the column names were renamed to *CityProvince, Total Population, Region, and Area* for consistency.

-      PopulationByCity <- aggregate(population$Population, by = list(population$CityProvince), FUN = sum,               na.rm = TRUE)
+      PopulationByCity <- aggregate(population$Population, by = list(population$CityProvince), FUN = sum,
+            na.rm = TRUE)
       colnames(PopulationByCity) <- c('CityProvince', 'Total Population')
       colnames(AreaOfCityPerRegion) <- c('Region', 'Area')

+The files were then *merged* according to **CityProvince**

       merge(population,
             PopulationByCity, by = 'CityProvince')

+The following codes indicate how the columns were *merged*.
+Also, the computation for the **FinalCityDensity** is indicated by *dividing the TotalPopulation by the Area of the City*.

       CityProvinceRegion <- data.frame(population$CityProvince,population$Region)
       colnames(CityProvinceRegion) <- c('CityProvince', 'Region')